-Experienced surveillance investigators, background researchers, skip tracers, risk assessment specialists and undercover operatives.
-Expert witness on police related uses of force, internal affairs, in custody deaths, and other related police activities.
+Experienced surveillance investigators, background researchers, skip tracers, risk assessment specialists, and undercover operatives.
+Expert witness on police-related uses of force, internal affairs, in-custody deaths, and other related police activities.

 We are committed to providing the best investigative experiences to our clients.